UPDATE: Chief says Darien man shot and killed ex-girlfriend two months after breakup

 A judge lifted the restraining order in June 2016 when the woman wrote “I no longer feel threatened anymore …”

-She felt her lawyer had “persuaded” her into having the injunction term be four years, she wrote.
+She said she felt her lawyer had “persuaded” her into having the injunction term be four years, she wrote.

 A search of DePriest’s Wisconsin criminal history shows only a disorderly conduct conviction from 2008.
 DePriest pleaded guilty to being in a car with another man, driving in front of a Delavan house repeatedly and pretending to shoot at it, according to the criminal complaint.